yorgath/orthogram/docs/attributes.rst

 * Default: TOP (D), CENTER (B)

-The ``label_position`` attribute defines the position of the label relative to a box.
+The ``label_position`` attribute defines the position of the label inside a box.
 The positions available for labels are:

 * BOTTOM
 * BOTTOM_LEFT